Stray Cats, Community Cats, and TNR in IL

 For more information on the TNR process, check out Alley Cat Allies TNR step-by-step guide.

+You might find an outdoor cat that looks to be missing the top of one ear.
 Surgically removing the end of a cat’s ear is called ear-tipping.
-It is used to indicate a cat that has been TNR’d – they have spayed or neutered and returned back to their colony or neighborhood.
-The tip is an easy way to see if a cat has been fixed without having to get up close for an “examination.”
-That ear tip is a good thing!
-That means they can’t contribute any more to outdoor cat overpopulation and are most likely being cared for in some way.
+It is used to indicate a cat that has been TNR’d – they have been spayed or neutered and returned back to their colony or neighborhood.
+It’s an easy way to see if a cat has been fixed without having to get up close or examine it.
+It’s a good sign because it means they can’t contribute to the outdoor cat overpopulation and are most likely being cared for in some way.

 Occasionally you’ll see a cat available for adoption that has an ear tip – that just means that they were mistaken for a feral or community cat at one point and fixed, but then later determined to be adoptable.